MBKwon/MBFlowLabel/README.md

 set a longer string than MBFlowLabel's width, the string flow infinitely with a least memory usage on MBFlowLabel.

 #How to use
-Please refer to a [DemoViewController.m](https://github.com/MBKwon/MBFlowLabel/blob/master/MBFlowLabel_iOS7/MBFlowLabel/DemoViewController.m) if you are targeting either iOS7 and above.
-If you are not, refer to [DemoViewController.m](https://github.com/MBKwon/MBFlowLabel/blob/master/MBFlowLabel_iOS6/MBFlowLabel/DemoViewController.m).
+Please refer to a [DemoViewController.m](https://github.com/MBKwon/MBFlowLabel/blob/master/MBFlowLabel_iOS7/MBFlowLabel/DemoViewController.m).If you are targeting either iOS7 and above, use [this](https://github.com/MBKwon/MBFlowLabel/blob/master/MBFlowLabel_iOS7).
+If you are not, use [another this]use [this](https://github.com/MBKwon/MBFlowLabel/blob/master/MBFlowLabel_iOS6)

 # Feedback
 Always welcome your feedback, send me a email or comment here.
 I am always waiting for your feedback.